 Symbiotics Colostrum Plus is also a good idea because it helps good bacteria to establish themselves in the body.
 Colostrum Plus contains 1.2 grams of colostrum and lactoferrin and this is what jump-starts the immune systems of babies and helps the good bacteria to grow in their intestine as well.
 It has been found to be anti-fungal, antiviral, and prevents the growth of bad bacteria and other pathogens in the intestine.
 It stimulates the immune system by up to 400% and controls cell and tissue damage.
 It also regulates iron binding and helps heal leaky gut syndrome, which reduces and alleviates allergies.
-I would take 1 or 2 tablets 3 x a day with the CP-1 or the 11-Strain probiotic.
+I would take 1 or 2 tablets 3 x a day with the probiotic of your choice.

 Biofase is an enzyme product designed to eat yeast and bad bacterial biofilms and the cell wall of yeast.
 One of the enzymes does enter the blood stream and kills yeasts no

 matter where it is found.
 I would start at 1 capsule 2 times a day 1 hour

 before breakfast and at bedtime.
 Work up to three capsules or more two times per day if needed.

 Most of the time you will have to combine Biofase with one of the Custom Probiotic formulas or Profase to get breast yeast infections under control.
 They can be taken together or 10 to 15 minutes apart.

 should be used externally on the nipples and I would take 1 tbls by mouth 2 x a